-15 As of the date of this Prospectus, the share class "F" has been renamed "U2" share class.
-However, the minimum incremental and holding amounts of the share class "U2" will not apply to the shareholders of the former share class "F" who will still be subject to the minimum incremental and holding amounts of the share class "F".
+11 The share class "F" was renamed "U2" share class.
+However, the minimum incremental and holding amounts of the share class "U2" do not apply to the shareholders of the former share class "F" who are still subject to the minimum incremental and holding amounts of the former share class "F".